-How One Drink Can Still Put You At Risk for Accident and Prosecution
+How One Drink Can Still Put You At Risk for a Crash and Prosecution

 Of course, no one likes the idea of getting pulled over by police on suspicion of DUI.
 With laws against drunk driving getting tougher in many states, most people know better than to test them.
 The operative word here, however, is “most,” which means there are people who are foolish enough to still sit behind the wheel while inebriated.

 Then there are people who think they’re outsmarting the law by having just one drink before driving off.
 The joke, however, is on them.
-Even with just one drink, they could still end up getting caught and arrested for their first DUI offense or worse, involved in an accident that could hurt themselves or other people.
+Even with just one drink, they could still end up getting caught and arrested for their first DUI offense or worse, involved in a crash that could hurt themselves or other people.

 Yes, you can still figure in a mishap and get prosecuted even when you’re not really drunk, because that slight “buzz” you get from a single drink is already enough to get you in trouble.

 No safe level of alcohol when it comes to driving